thematters/lambda-handlers/README.md

 ### Create new lambda worker:

 1. create handler entry code in `./handlers/<new-lambda>.ts`, export the handler;
-2. create a one liner entry code at top level, like: export \* from "./handlers/<new-lambda>.js";
+2. a one liner entry code at top level, like: `export * from "./handlers/<new-lambda>.js";` is genereated for every `./handlers/*.ts` file automatically in docker build step;
-   ( this part might be able to automated later; )
 3. create a PR and after merged, the CI will build and publish to ECR register:
    `<acount>.dkr.ecr.ap-southeast-1.amazonaws.com/lambda-handlers-image:v<new-version>`
 4. from AWS Lambda Console, create the lambda function from docker image, use above full `image_uri`,